orsonteodoro/gcf2/README.md

 * Built CFIed @world (on top of agnostic LTO) -- done
 * Built CFIed @system (on top of agnostic LTO) -- done
 * Testing pre startup -- done but ongoing for new packages
-* Increased mitigation with ignore lists converting from -fno-sanitize=cfi* form -- on hold (Disabled CFI schemes is being used currently for reasons to get a working system up as fast as possible.
+* Increased mitigation with ignore lists converting from -fno-sanitize=cfi* form -- in progress (Disabled CFI schemes is being used currently for reasons to get a working system up as fast as possible.
 Difficulties with ignore lists disincentivize using them.)